djvill/APLS/doc/about/user-interface.md

 > - <https://sourceforge.net/p/labbcat/code>: Packaging of the previous, plus user interface for a few remaining pages that haven't been migrated to the new Angular-based UI
 >   - Once migration is complete, this repository will be deprecated, with build tools moved to `labbcat-server`

+This page is a non-exhaustive list of these user interface modifications.

 {% include page_toc.html collapsible=true %}

 ## Layer picker